kunle123-ui/kunle/Local-Environment.md

 plugin = eosio::http_plugin
 ```

-Now it should be possible to run `eosd` and see it begin producing blocks.
+Now it should be possible to run `nodeos` and see it begin producing blocks.

-When running `eosd` you should get log messages similar to below.
+When running `nodeos` you should get log messages similar to below.
 It means the blocks are successfully produced.

 ```
 1575001ms thread-0   chain_controller.cpp:235      _push_block          ] initm #1 @2017-09-04T04:26:15  | 0 trx, 0 pending, exectime_ms=0